rayie/jj-report-project-1/README.md

 npm install
 ```

+Create the client.json file as instructed in the email I sent you.

 Do a one time authorization action to allow this app to read and write to Googlesheets that your google account has access to by:

 ```